 Font and Colors

-In the text logo of the weekly news magazine, an individual font is used, created by graphic designer Jim Parkinson based on the Clarendon font, which he modified for other requirements.
-The resulting variation is similar to Egiziano, so the letters are bold, with characteristic rectangular serifs.
+In the weekly news magazine’s text logo, a custom font is used, created by graphic designer Jim Parkinson based on the Clarendon font, which he modified for other requirements.
+The resulting variation is similar to Egiziano, so the letters are bold and feature characteristic rectangular serifs.